Vascular Surgery | Top Vein Doctor in Queens, NY

+Vascular surgery is a medical specialty dedicated to diagnosing, managing, and treating conditions affecting the circulatory system, including the arteries, veins, and lymphatic vessels.
 Vascular surgery is a specialized field of medicine designed to tackle vascular diseases that affect your arteries, veins and lymphatic systems.
 Your blood vessels act as messengers, connecting your heart and lungs to the rest of your body and vice versa.
 Sometimes, though, these arteries and veins get blocked, preventing blood from flowing properly.
+Some of the most common procedures they perform are carotid artery surgery, lower limb revascularization, endovascular repair of aortic aneurysms, and treatment of varicose veins.
+Limb amputation is a procedure that vascular surgeons may use as a final resort.

-Your vascular expert at the Medex Diagnostic and Treatment Center expertly performs procedures when you need it, which sometimes is in an emergency situation.
-But before you need to repair damaged blood vessels, you can take preventive measures to reduce your risks, such as:
+Your vascular expert at the Medex Diagnostic and Treatment Center in Queens, NY expertly performs vascular surgery when you need it, which sometimes is in an emergency situation.
+But before you need vascular surgery to repair damaged blood vessels, you can take preventive measures to reduce your risks of needing vascular surgery, such as:

 • Exercising regularly to improve the blood flow in your body